mattsta/krmt/README.md

     patterns for creating your own modules.
     - Use the `dynamic-redis-unstable` branch to build `scriptname.c` since `scriptname.c` depends on a header not exported on released versions yet.
-  - `poong.c` - minimal module showing how the basic Dynamic Redis interface API works.
+  - `poong.so` - minimal module showing how the basic Dynamic Redis interface API works.

 Building